 But more popularity means more competition.
 Back in the day, it would have been easy to get some part time work as a routesetter for your gym.
 But now, there are actual routesetting clinics and certifications that you might need to set yourself apart.
 It will be tough to break into this field in a metropolitan area.
 But if you can befriend your gym owner or head routesetter, you might be able to convince them to let you start helping out as you pave your career.

 Those who can’t do, teach!
 We’re living in a gold mine of online teaching opportunities.
 Even Alex Honnold and Tommy Caldwell made a masterclass course on rock climbing.
-Don’t let that deter you though.
+Don’t let a Tommy Caldwell masterclass deter you.
 Their course looks like it’s a high level overview of climbing.
 There’s still room for your course.

 Take a look at the book Andy Kirkpatrick wrote Down.
 He was able to create an entire textbook about different ways to descend from a climb.
 From that textbook, hours of content could be created going over these techniques.
 Aside from that, there’s slab technique, crack climbing, and efficient climbing tips that can all be taught to new climbers in person or online.

 Becoming a professional climbing guide or instructor is an incredibly rewarding job that will let you work in the outdoors, teach beginners how to climb, and you’ll make an income while doing it.
 Being a climbing instructor or guide seems perfect from the outside, but like everything in life there are pros and cons.
 The pros is that your office will be at the crags.
 You’ll get to take beginners on life changing adventures.
-And you’ll be able to cement good practices in climbers that have more experience.
+And you’ll be able to instill good practice into newer climbers.
+Your job is to provide an elite rock climbing experience for anyone who wants it.

 The best way to become a professional climbing guide in the United States is to get certified through the American Mountain Guides Association.
 The AMGA offers guide tracks through rock, ski, ice, and alpine.
 I have completed the Single Pitch Instructor course and exam.
-This is a fantastic way to break into the professional climbing industry, but it will require some up front cost on your end.
+This exam covers top roping, trad climbing, and sport climbing.
+It is a fantastic way to break into the professional climbing industry, but it will require some up front cost on your end.
 But once you’ve completed the course, exam, and satisfy first aid requirements, you’ll be ready to start making money from rock climbing.

 Whether or not guiding can be your full time income will come down to the cost of living in your area.
 Expect to be paid minimum wage and tips when you’re first starting out.
 You will also be responsible for providing some of the climbing equipment.
 Another cost required for making this profession work.